 Instructions for AVCs: The chapter president and AVC president should collaborate to agree on the purpose and need for disbursement.
-Then, the AVC president can complete requests here, which includes attachment of agreement via email and a signature.
+Then, the AVC president can complete requests via mySigEp.
+Instructions to request funds can be found here.

 Below are additional frequently asked questions:

 Why did these funds move to the Foundation?

 These funds are still chapters’ funds, and the chapter has access to them for even broader use than before.
 Now that chapter investment funds (CIFs) are housed under the SigEp Educational Foundation, chapters can now use CIF funds for educational purposes, such as SigEp Learning Community events and programs, Balanced Man Programming, resident scholar stipends, registration and travel costs for SigEp leadership programs, and chapter leadership retreats.
 For housed chapters, improvements, equipment and maintenance of educational portions of a chapter facility, or rental fees for educational purposes also qualify if the chapter’s AVC has an opinion letter executed.

 Prior to the transition to the Educational Foundation, many chapters struggled with tax filing and compliance requirements for their CIF, which could incur significant tax penalties for the chapter.
 So in addition to the ability to use CIF funds for educational purposes, this undergraduate-led, Conclave-legislated transition lessens the complexity of each chapter’s annual tax filing and positions the Headquarters staff to provide more financial services support to chapters.
 Funds were transferred on Dec.
 31, 2021.